sungwonida/100DaysOfML/Log.md

 **Thoughts** : Not easy to install.
 But I could get over by googling.
 I think tensorflow<1.0 build from source was way terrible than this.

 **Link of Works** : (Hidden-Two-Stream)[https://github.com/bryanyzhu/Hidden-Two-Stream]

+## Day 71 : Sep 15, 2018

+**Today's Progress** : Quick review of human activity recognition

+**Thoughts** : This is not I'm looking for.
+The architecture uses dataset collected from chest-mounted accelerometer other than from video.
+So, I have just dropped it.

+**Link of Works** : (A Gentle Introduction to a Standard Human Activity Recognition Problem)[https://machinelearningmastery.com/how-to-load-and-explore-a-standard-human-activity-recognition-problem/]

+## Day 72 : Sep 16, 2018

+**Today's Progress** : (nil)

+## Day 73 : Sep 17, 2018

+**Today's Progress** : (nil)

+## Day 74 : Sep 18, 2018

+**Today's Progress** : Researched AI applications in FinTech

+**Thoughts** : I recently started to get interested in FinTech since it is one of the field where the biggest amount of money circulates, regardless of who says anything.

+## Day 75 : Sep 19, 2018

+**Today's Progress** : Reviewed my whole ML path in special way

+**Thoughts** : Telling to someone about my biography in Machine Learning perspective is such a thrilling experience that make me stiffened and reclaim.